d-patravali/cse15l-lab-reports/lab4.md

 ### Step 4: Log into ieng6
 ![Image](CSE15LLab4Step1.png)
-For this step, I used the below command to remotely connect to the ieng6 serve with my personalized account:
+For this step, I used the following command to remotely connect to the ieng6 serve with my personalized account:

     ssh cs15lsp23ex@ieng6.ucsd.edu